Discovering equations from data: symbolic regression in dynamical systems: Symbolic regression algorithms

-The evaluation of each individual fit, $f(\boldsymbol{x})$, is performed through transformations, i.e., the mappings of genotype-phenotype ($f_g$) and phenotype-fitness ($f_p$) \cite{rothlauf2006representations}, where the resulting convolution $f = f_p(f_g(\boldsymbol{x}^g))$ is determined.
-Based on goodness of fit, concepts analogue to those proposed by Darwin are utilized, where the fittest individuals are selected to keep evolving while the others are eliminated \cite{sivanandam2008genetic}.
-Now with a new and smaller population, these individuals undergo a selection process in pairs.
-Next comes reproduction, based on the fundamental principles of genetic inheritance theories developed by Mendel in 1865.
-At this stage, the algorithm performs crossovers and mutations, generating a new population that will be subjected to the entire process again until convergence occurs and the desired expression is found.
+The evaluation of each individual fit, $f(\boldsymbol{x})$, is then performed through transformations, i.e., genotype-phenotype mappings ($f_g$) and phenotype-fitness ($f_p$) \cite{rothlauf2006representations}, resulting in the convolution $f = f_p(f_g(\boldsymbol{x}^g))$.
+The fittest individuals, according to a goodness of fit metric selected by the user, are then selected to keep evolving while the others are eliminated \cite{sivanandam2008genetic}.
+With a new and smaller population, these individuals undergo a selection process in pairs.
+In the reproduction stage, the algorithm performs crossovers and mutations to generate a new population.
+This cycle is repeated until convergence, when an expression that balances accuracy and complexity is obtained.

-\subsubsection{AI-Feynman}
+\subsection{AI-Feynman}

-The AI-Feynman algorithm, developed at MIT’s Artificial Intelligence Laboratory, is one of the most widely recognized symbolic regression methods due to its strong descriptive power in physics, as discussed in \autoref{sec:intro sr models}.
+The AI-Feynman algorithm, developed at MIT’s Artificial Intelligence Laboratory, is one of the most widely know symbolic regression methods due to its strong descriptive power in physics, as discussed in \autoref{sec:intro sr models}.
 A key strength of this algorithm lies in the similarity between its procedure and the way physicists traditionally model phenomena.
-This explains its effectiveness in the physical sciences, where expressions are often compositional -- that is, a function $f$ can typically be represented as a combination of a small set of elementary functions (e.g., through linear combinations or other structured compositions).
-The AI-Feynman algorithm mirrors this process, which underpins its success in uncovering governing equations in physics.
+The main advantage it was is the capability of deriving compositional expressions -- that is, a function $f$ that can be represented as a combination of a small set of elementary functions, e.g., through linear combinations or other structured compositions.

-The set of tools employed by this method ranges from simple processes in the search for symbolic representations, to the application of state-of-the-art machine learning techniques, with the resulting expression being generated through a tree encoding using reverse Polish notation \cite{udrescu2020ai}.
-The algorithm has been enhanced through methods that exploit common simplifying properties in natural physical processes, such as dimensional analysis, a straightforward approach resulting in a considerable reduction of the initial variable space, solving the issue of overshooting the complexity necessary for the expressions.
+The set of tools employed by this method ranges from simple processes in the search for symbolic representations, to the application of state-of-the-art machine learning techniques such as neural networks, with the resulting expression being generated through a tree encoding using reverse Polish notation \cite{udrescu2020ai}.
+The algorithm leverages methods that exploit common simplifying properties in natural physical processes, such as dimensional analysis, a straightforward approach resulting in a considerable reduction of the initial variable space, solving the issue of overshooting the complexity necessary for the expressions.